casesolved-co-uk/DMXUART/README.md

 **NOTE: ESP32 currently not implemented**

 There are certain hardware requirements, such as:
- - an RS-485 driver capable of 250kbps
+ - an RS-485 driver capable of 250kbps for DMX
- - a UART with 2 pins for transmit and receive
+ - a UART.
+Transmit and receive are completely separated
- - a third pin to specify direction and associated circuitry
+ - an optional third pin to specify direction and associated circuitry

 ## License